 Pie charts are one of the most common yet misunderstood forms of data visualization.
+So, what are pie charts used for?
 Since March 14 is National Pi(e) Day, we thought we’d take a few moments to help both new and experienced data visualizers alike understand how to use one of our favorite desserts – Er, charts – effectively.

 Pie Chart Mishaps and How to Avoid Them

 Simply put, pie charts are best used to show parts of a whole.
 Specifically, pie charts should illustrate meaningful relationships between percentages, or parts of 100%.
 If the data you want to display doesn’t add up to 100%, a pie chart might not be your best choice.
 Here are some of the most basic pie chart rules: